 I’ve mentioned in previous posts that since moving down South, I’ve found a bit of love for pottering in the garden.
 With more enthusiasm than talent, and learning by doing but I’m enjoying the process.
 Apart from being good for the soul, working on the garden gives you a little place to spread a bit of loveliness.
 Wildlife friendly planting, composting, providing water for drinking and bathing, feeding the birds…it all adds up.
 A lovely garden doing lovely things.

-And when restrictions lift, said garden will be a nice place to have people round for coffee or a tipple, a place to sit round the fire, chat and be connected.
+And when restrictions lift, said garden will be a nice place to have people round for a drink, a place to sit round the fire, chat and be together.
 Oh, won’t it be lovely?

 Indulge with Benefits